 The CPCRN represents a collaboration of cancer divisions from two federal agencies: The Division of Cancer Prevention and Control of the CDC‘s National Center of Chronic Disease Prevention and Health Promotion, and the Division of Cancer Control & Population Sciences of the National Cancer Institute.

-The Cancer Prevention and Control Research Network is supported by Cooperative Agreement Number U48-DP001944 from the Centers for Disease Control and Prevention’s Prevention Research Centers Program and the National Cancer Institute.
+The Cancer Prevention and Control Research Network is supported by Cooperative Agreement Number 3 U48 DP005017-01S8 from the Centers for Disease Control and Prevention’s Prevention Research Centers Program and the National Cancer Institute.

-Currently the CPCRN is comprised of ten funded research institutions and one funded coordinating center.
+Currently the CPCRN is comprised of eight funded research institutions and one funded coordinating center (See cooperative agreement numbers here).
 For more information about these centers, click here.

 - University of North Carolina at Chapel Hill*